-(a) Time.
-Upon serving and filing a motion, or within five (5) days thereafter, the moving party shall serve and file a brief.
-The adverse party shall have ten (10) days thereafter within which to serve and file a response brief.
-A reply brief may be served and filed within five (5) days thereafter.
-Upon filing of the brief in support and the brief in response, the motion shall be deemed made and submitted and taken under advisement by the Court, unless the Court orders oral argument on the motion.
-The Court may, in its discretion, order oral argument on its own motion or upon the motion of either party.

-(b) Length.
-Briefs may not exceed twenty (20) pages unless the filing party has obtained prior leave of Court.
-If filed without leave, overlength briefs will not be considered by the Court.
-Briefs exceeding twenty (20) pages shall have a table of contents and a table of cases with page references.
-CM/ECF filers must check the Court's website to determine whether an overlength brief must be divided into segments before filing.

-(c) Failure to file.
+- (a) Briefing Schedule.
+A motion must be accompanied by a brief in support filed at the same time as the motion.
+Briefs in support of a motion must be filed separately from the motion.
+An adverse party may file a response within fourteen (14) days after the motion is filed.
+The moving party may file a reply within seven (7) days after the response is filed.
+A motion is deemed ripe for ruling after the response is filed.
+Oral argument may be ordered by the Court on its own or a party's motion. - (b) Length.
+Briefs in support of a motion and response briefs are limited to 6500 words, excluding caption and certificates of service and compliance.
+Reply briefs are limited to 3250 words, excluding caption and certificates of service and compliance.
+A party may not exceed these word limits without prior leave.
+Any brief that exceeds standard limits must include a table of contents and a table of cases with page references. - (c) Failure to File.
 Failure to file briefs within the prescribed time may subject any motion to summary ruling.
-Failure to file a brief by the moving party shall be deemed an admission that, in the opinion of counsel, the motion is without merit.
-Failure to file a brief by the adverse party shall be deemed an admission that, in the opinion of counsel, the motion is well taken.

-(d) Submission by Fax.
+Failure to file a brief by the moving party may be deemed an admission that, in the opinion of counsel, the motion is without merit.
+Failure to file a brief by the adverse party may be deemed an admission that, in the opinion of counsel, the motion is well-taken. - (d) Submission by Fax.
 Except as otherwise provided in these Rules or in an order, documents may not be transmitted by fax, e-mail, or any electronic means other than the CM/ECF system for filing with the Court.

+(e) Certificate of Compliance.
+Briefs must include a certificate of compliance that the brief complies with the word limits of this rule.
+The certificate must state the number of words in the brief, excluding caption and certificates of service and compliance.
+The signer of the certificate may rely on the word count of a word-processing system used to prepare the brief.